elisemercury/difPy-dev/README_pypi.md

 difPy does not compare images based on their hashes.
 It compares them based on their tensors i. e. the image content - this allows difPy to **not only search for duplicate images, but also for similar images**.

+difPy leverages Python's **multiprocessing capabilities** and is therefore able to perform at high performance even on large datasets.

 ## Table of Contents
 1. [Basic Usage](https://github.com/elisemercury/Duplicate-Image-Finder#basic-usage)
 2. [Output](https://github.com/elisemercury/Duplicate-Image-Finder#output)